Note: Travel partnerships and sponsorship are used synonymously in this blog post.

 I thought the same thing.

 While vanity numbers are helpful, it’s not necessarily the most important thing.
-But we will talk about that in the Live Course.

 While there are a lot of elements to consider, you must first get in the door.